 The 'generic' Java icon should be replaced with a properly-formed Java icon and the control panel icon should behave properly.

-If the control panel still mis-behaves, consider re-installing the JRE or see the registry-merge below.
+If the control panel still mis-behaves, consider re-installing the Java (www.Java.com).

 The Correct Registry Key: